Mandatory use of cycle helmets for children

 Some commentators have argued that the number of cyclists who suffer head injuries is small relative to cycle use and also compared to other threats to health and life expectancy like obesity for example.
 There is a concern that if it becomes mandatory for children to wear cycle helmets that this will reduce the number of child cyclists and increase the levels of obesity.

-It seems unlikely that the Bill will be made law in view of the fact that similar bills have been presented in the past from Conservative and Labour MP’s which have failed and the strong opposition to it from cycling groups.
+It seems unlikely that it will be made mandatory for children to wear cycle helmets any time soon in view of the lack of progress made by the bills mentioned as well as . similar bills that have been presented in the past from Conservative and Labour MP’s which have failed plus the strong opposition to it from cycling groups.

-I support the Bill because the evidence suggests that cycle helmets will help protect children from suffering brain injury.
-However I think mandatory cycle helmets for children is not the end of the matter: Other measures could also be used to improve safety, for example perhaps the mandatory provision of cycling proficiency training as part of the school curriculum to promote a greater understanding of road sense, or how about the compulsory wearing of reflective cycling gear, and the use of lights on bikes?
+In my view, the evidence suggests that cycle helmets will help protect children from suffering brain injury when they are involved in cycling accidents.
+However, I think mandatory cycle helmets for children is not the end of the matter.
+Other measures could also be used to improve safety, for example perhaps the mandatory provision of cycling proficiency training as part of the school curriculum to promote a greater understanding of road sense, or how about the compulsory wearing of reflective cycling gear, and the use of lights on bikes?
 More dedicated cycling lanes, and other traffic calming measures also of course have their part to play in reducing cycling accidents and serious brain injuries in child cyclists.

 Royal Society for the Prevention of Accidents 2010